IO.open with three arguments where third argument is bogus reports an arity problem instead of type problem

 This seems wrong because if I change the third argument to an options hash it works fine.
 So having an arity of 3 is not a problem for open.
 It is that :heh is not a hash.
 I think this should generate a TypeError.

-#1 Updated by Eric Hodel over 2 years ago
+#1 Updated by Eric Hodel almost 3 years ago

 - Category set to core